 “One more step,” the American thought—at the same moment his left foot crunched down on an unseen shard of concrete.

 The Arab flinched at the sound, his head turtling down to his shoulders, and he whipped around to see who was behind him.

+The excerpt first appeared in The Havok Journal 28 July 2018.
 You will want to continue reading this story above by buying the book, Warning Order: A search and destroy thriller by Joshua Hood, here!